 - The weight of your safety glasses should be appropriately balanced between your ears and nose so that the frames lay comfortably on your face without distracting you from your work.

-- Frames should be worn near to the face without touching your lashes.
+- Frames should be worn near the face without touching your lashes.
 The distance between the frames and your face should be no wider than the width of a pencil.
 Gaps of no more than 6-8mm are preferable.

 - Lenses should protect your brows and any delicate tissue around them.